 Pi Sigma Alpha

 Pi Sigma Alpha, the national Political Science honor society, aims to stimulate scholarship and intelligent interest in political science.
-The Caldwell College chapter seeks to provide a framework for enriching the exposure of its members and the wider university community to the study of government and issues of public concern.
+The Caldwell University chapter seeks to provide a framework for enriching the exposure of its members and the wider university community to the study of government and issues of public concern.
 Membership is open to all students who have completed at least 12 credits of political science courses with a GPA of 3.0 or higher, including at least one course at the 300 level or higher.
 In addition, the student’s total GPA must place them within the upper third of their class.

 Advisor: Dr.Domenic Maffei